flutter/cocoon/cipd_packages/README.md

 to the package, so that we can use the reference in the CI recipe.
 This way we won’t need to change the recipe whenever we update the package.

-Googlers have default access to add a reference to a package via:
+Googlers can request [cipd write access](http://go/flutter-aod#available-groups) to add a reference to a package via:
 ```sh
 cipd set-ref flutter/PackageName/mac-amd64 -ref Reference -version InstanceID
 ```